analogjupiter/linedubbed/README.md

 | RAM | 2 GB | 8 GB |
 | Disk space | ? | 64 GB |

-Runners are supposed to be treated like an appliance.
+Runners are supposed to be deployed as appliances.
 Install the runner on a newly installed machine dedicated to running LDR.